On rates of convergence in the Curie-Weiss-Potts model with external field: Introduction

 Let us fix some notation.
 From now on we will write random vectors in $\mathbb{R}^d$ in the form $w=(w_1,\ldots,w_d)^t$, where $w_i$ are $\mathbb{R}$-valued variables for $i=1,\ldots,d$.
-If a matrix $\Sigma$ is symmetric, nonnegative definite, we denote by $\Sigma^{1/2}$ the unique symmetric, nonnegative definite square root of $\Sigma$. $Id$ denotes the identity matrix and from now on $Z$ will denote a random vector having standard multivariate normal distribution.
+If a matrix $\Sigma$ is symmetric, nonnegative definite, we denote by $\Sigma^{1/2}$ the unique symmetric, nonnegative definite square root of $\Sigma$. $\text{Id}$ denotes the identity matrix and from now on $Z$ will denote a random vector having standard multivariate normal distribution.
 The expectation with respect to the measure $P_{\beta,h,n}$ will be denoted by $\mathbb{E}:=\mathbb{E}_{P_{\beta,h,n}}$.

-Let $q>2$.
+Let $q>2$ for the whole paper.
 We first consider the issue of the fluctuations of the empirical vector $N$ defined in \eqref{N} around its typical value.
-The case of the Curie-Weiss model ($q=2$) was considered in \cite{Griffiths/Simon:1973} and \cite{Ellis/Newman:1978}.
-A Berry-Esseen bound was proved in \cite{Eichelsbacher/Loewe:2010} (and independently in \cite{Chatterjee/Shao:2009}).
+The case of the Curie-Weiss model ($q=2$) was considered in \cite{Griffiths/Simon:1973} and \cite{Ellis/Newman:1978} and a Berry-Esseen bound was proved in \cite{Eichelsbacher/Loewe:2010} and independently in \cite{Chatterjee/Shao:2009}.
 The Curie-Weiss-Potts model was treated in \cite{Ellis/Wang:1990} and for non-zero external field in \cite[Theorem 3.1]{Gandolfo:2010}.
-To the best of our knowledge there are no Kolmogorov bounds known.
+To the best of our knowledge rates of convergence were not considered.